Daniel Berrigan Center for Art and Activism

 About the Daniel Berrigan Center for Art and Activism @ Benincasa Community

-We offer activists, organizers, students, and seekers space to gather, work and/or hold events.
+We offer groups of activists, organizers, students, and seekers space to gather, work and/or hold events.
 The D.B.
 Center consists of 2 large rooms with WiFi.
 The first holds up to 20 people and feels like a lounge with a whiteboard, 2 couches, tables, chairs and a television.
 The second is the convent’s old chapel.
 It is a “movable space” that can be left open or seat up to 30 people in folding chairs.
 The D.B.
 Center has a small kitchenette with dishes, bowls, silverware, a sink, and 2 mini refrigerators.
 There is also a restroom on the D. B. Center floor.
 We ask that groups using the D.B.
-Center provide their own breakfast & lunch (“cold” meals like cereal, fruit, or sandwiches).
+Center supply their own breakfast & lunch (“cold” meals like cereal, fruit, or sandwiches).
 Benincasa Community provides D.B.
 Center guests with a “hot” dinner at 7pm.

 Frequently Asked Questions